How can you find help and support if you have been affected by Birth Trauma/Perinatal PTSD?

 - Seek help and treatment.
 There are various treatments for PTSD such as counselling, Eye Movement Desensitization and Reprocessing (EMDR), cognitive behavioural therapy (CBT) and medication.

-- Find local support groups or support groups on social media (such as birth trauma association, Birth Trauma Trust Discussion Group and unfold your wings support page)
+- Find local support groups or support groups on social media (such as Birth Trauma Association, and Unfold Your Wings support page)

 What kind of help/support may you be offered?

-- Cognitive behavioural therapy is often used.
+- Cognitive behavioural therapy is often offered.
 It allows the person to challenge their thoughts and worries and see/think about them in a different way.

-- Counselling can also be of benefit to help process and come to terms with trauma from a difficult birth or time in a NICU unit.
+- Counselling can also be of benefit to help process and come to terms with trauma from a difficult pregnancy or birth or time in a neonatal unit.

-- Medication too can help lessen the physical symptoms of anxiety and provide much needed respite to aid recovery.
+- Medication can help lessen the physical symptoms of anxiety or trauma and provide much needed respite to aid recovery or engage in therapy.

 Looking for support?